Services for Student and Community Job Seekers

 - 92% of employers planned to leverage social media networks for recruiting

-- 89% of employers have hired through LinkedIn (see Workshops below to get help using LinkedIn)
+- 89% of employers have hired through LinkedIn (see the Career Center for upcoming workshops to get help using LinkedIn)

 Other tools to explore:

 - Job-Hunt's Directory of Professional Associations

 - Market Yourself Packet - Pick up one from the Career Center today!

 Not sure what you want to major in or what you can do with the major you've selected?....Then, you need Career Cruising!